Agoyán

-The Agoyán waterfall is a waterfall on the Pastaza River outside of Baños de Agua Santa in Ecuador.
-It is part of the hydroelectric sources of Ecuador.
+The Agoyán waterfall is a waterfall on the Pastaza River outside of the tourist town of Baños de Agua Santa in Ecuador.
+It is one of three significant waterfalls near the town.

 In 1987, the Ecuadorian government inaugurated the Agoyán hydroelectric plant, which has been part of the country's power grid since then, with a total power output of 156 MW.
 The plant was built upstream of the waterfall, to preserve it.